eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/ant-ceylond.md

 ### Output

-The `<ceylonc>` task outputs a module archive and a source archive for each module named on the command line.
-The compiler produceds `.car` files directly, it does not produce individual `.class` files as `javac` does.
+The `<ceylond>` task outputs a module documentation folder for each module named on the command line.
+The documentation generator produceds `module-doc` folders directly, in the output module repository.

 ## See also